smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

     public void onError(String info) {
         <# Handle Error #>
     }
-});
+}, false);
 ```
 !@

 ### Subscribing to System Capabilities
-In addition getting the current system capabilities, it is also possible to subscribe for updates when the head unit capabilities change. @![iOS]To get these notifications you must register using a `subscribeToCapabilityType:` method.!@@![android, javaSE, javaEE]Since this information must be queried from Core you must implement the `OnSystemCapabilityListener`.!@ This feature is only available RPC v5.1 or greater connections (except for DISPLAYS, which is backward compatible to RPC v1.0).
+In addition getting the current system capabilities, it is also possible to subscribe for updates when the head unit capabilities change. @![iOS]To get these notifications you must register using a `subscribeToCapabilityType:` method.!@@![android, javaSE, javaEE]Since this information must be queried from Core you should add a listener using `addOnSystemCapabilityListener()` method.!@ This feature is only available RPC v5.1 or greater connections (except for DISPLAYS, which is backward compatible to RPC v1.0).

 @![iOS]
 #### Checking if the Head Unit Supports Subscriptions